Bilayer Ion Trap Design for 2D Arrays: Analytic ion stability

-with time $t$, and (1D) ion position $q$.
+with $t$ a unitless parameterization for time defined by the RF drive voltage, and $q$ the ion position in one dimension.
 For the current application, $U$ corresponds to the static confining voltage along one dimension.
-The sign of $U$ determines if the static voltage is a potential peak or well.
+The sign of $U$ determines if the static potential is trapping or anti-trapping.
 The parameter $V$ corresponds to the root mean square magnitude of the oscillating voltage.
-Solutions are stable if they are locally confined as $t\rightarrow \infty$; otherwise, they are unstable.
+Solutions are stable if they are locally confined as $t\rightarrow \infty$; otherwise, they are unstable. \commentB{Although here we use the unitless $t$ for mathematical simplicity, often the Mathieu equation is instead written with $\Omega t/2$, where $\Omega$ is the drive frequency in radians/s and $t$ is the real time in seconds.}

 Taking even integers $r$, solutions of the form

 are considered, noting that their boundedness depends on the real part of $w \in \mathbb{C}$, an arbitrary parameter.
 For \cEQ{E:MatAnstz} to be a solution (with non-zero constants $c_r$), the algebraic equations